Rick Koerber: Biography

 During evidentiary hearings a key piece of evidence was thrown out resulting in one charge being dropped because it was based on a draft of a letter to key investors and there was no evidence it was sent.

 On March 28, 2014, a federal judge set a new trial date to try the remaining 18 charges, however Judge Clark Waddoups dismissed the case on June 19, 2014 due to the government violating Koerber's right to a speedy trial.
 The case was dismissed 5 years to the day after Koerber's arraignment.
 The case was dismissed with prejudice.
 In December 2014 prosecutors said they were willing to appeal the verdict.
 Prosecutors appealed to the 10th Circuit Court of Appeal in Denver, Colorado.
 On January 21, 2016, the court found that Waddoups failed to consider the seriousness of the charges and Koerber's contributions in delaying the trial.
 The case was sent back to the lower court and Waddoups recused himself from reviewing it.
 On August 25, 2016, federal judge Jill Parrish ruled that the charges could be reinstated.
 Koerber was again indicted by a grand jury on January 18, 2017, on 18 charges, however, the jury deadlocked and a mistrial was declared on October 16, 2017.

 On November 1, 2017, the United States Attorney's Office (District of Utah) announced plans to retry the case.
 Filmmaker Richard Dutcher testified about Koerber's $5 million funding of the 2009 erotic horror film Evil Angel while several of Koeber's investors testified they did not know or approve of their money to bankroll a film, which prosecutors characterized as typical of Koerber's dishonest practices.
 On September 20, 2018, a federal jury in the District of Utah convicted Koerber on charges of Fraud in the Offer or Sale of Securities, Wire Fraud, and Money Laundering.
-On October 15, 2019, Judge Frederic Block sentenced Koerber to 170 months (14 years, 2 months) in federal prison and restitution of $45 million dollars.
+On October 15, 2019, Judge Frederic Block sentenced Koerber to 170 months (14 years, 2 months) in federal prison and restitution of $45 million.